hyperledger/aries-endorser-service/README.md

 ./manage start --logs
 ```

-You can open the Endorser Admin API in your browser at http://localhost:5050/endorser/docs - you will need to authenticate using the configured id and password (endorser-admin/change-me).
-(The webhooks api is at http://localhost:5050/webhook/docs, although you shouldn't need to use this one directly.)
+You can open the Endorser Admin API in your browser at http://localhost:5050/endorser/docs - you will need to authenticate using the configured ID and password (endorser-admin/change-me).
+(The webhooks API is at http://localhost:5050/webhook/docs, although you shouldn't need to use this one directly.)

 To shut down the service: